Addictions

 • Avatar guests

-Show or hide avatar guests
+Show or hide avatar guests.

-• Toast with guests
+• Toasting with guests

 Two guests at the kitchen island or dining table raise their glasses and toast the patient.

-• Alcoholic beverages
+• Alcoholic drinks

 All alcoholic drinks can be hidden.

-• Cannabis/cocaine
+• Cannabis/Cocaine

 Cannabis and cocaine can be placed as additional substances.